awgraves/key-value-store/README.md

 | /keys/:key | POST   | Set a value      | {"value": value} | {"message": msg}        | {"error": msg}        |                                                       |
 | /keys/:key | DELETE | Delete a key     | N/A              | {"message": msg}        | {"error": msg}        | Returns a success response even for non-existent keys |

+### Test Client

-The `test_client` is another service that connects to the `kv_service` and verifies its functionality.
+The `test_client` is a separate service that provides its own REST API that connects to the `kv_service` and verifies its functionality.

-The API base url is also `/api/v1` (mirrors the kv_service).
+The test client API is exposed on default host: `http://localhost:8081` and the base url path is also `/api/v1` (mirroring the kv_service).

-GET requests to the following endpoints will return a 200 response if the test scenario passes, otherwise it will return a 500.
+GET requests to the following endpoints will return a 200 response with a success message if the test scenario passes, otherwise it will return a status code 500 with additional error details.
 | Endpoint | Description | Success Response Format | Error Response Format |
 | --------------- | -------------------------------------------------------------- | -------------------------------- | --------------------------------- |
 | /test_deletion | Verifies a key can be set and then deleted | {"message": msg} | {"message": msg, "error": err} |